 The ideal soil temperature range (for soil) is 50 to 68 °F (10 to 20° C).

-When I do my late winter seed starting, I always get a few containers of salad greens going and sow more every few weeks for a continuous harvest.
+When I do my late winter seed starting, I always get a few containers of salad greens going in the greenhouse and sow more every few weeks for a continuous harvest.
 I like mesclun mix seeds for this.

 Other options include microgreens, sunflower sprouts, arugula, pea shoots, and spinach.